Need Immediate Help?

 Student Support and Outreach Coordinator

-Stephanie Koroluk is the College of Pharmacy and Nutrition's dedicated Student Support and Outreach Coordinator.
-Students can either contact Stephanie directly or ask the EL Office to connect them with Stephanie to arrange confidential one-on-one support for their wellbeing.
+The College of Pharmacy and Nutrition has a dedicated Student Support and Outreach Coordinator (SSOC).
+Students can either contact the SSOC directly or ask the EL Office to connect them to arrange confidential one-on-one support for their wellbeing.

 College of Pharmacy and Nutrition